ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 can be extracted from Kibana, thus avoiding any need for us to store logs separately for that future purpose.

-Logs are retained for X in Kibana... need to know how long and if this is enough time for audit.
+Logs are retained for [30 days](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage) in Kibana.
+We must check if this is long enough for:

-TBC
+* MLAP ingestion at a later date - will they want all historical data?
+* Auditing of requests - is a longer retention period required in case of a breach?